Joystream/helpdesk/proposals/README.md

 In general, this proposal will include an amount, and a beneficiary.
 This can be used in to fund development, pay winners of competitions, bonus payments for a role, or anything else that requires minting new tokens to a specific individual or group.

 #### Set Max Validator Count
 The Validators are rewarded for producing blocks, and will share the rewards that are minted each era (target 3600 blocks).
 This reward is calculated based on the total issuance, and the amount of tJOY staked by the pool of Validators relative to the total issuance.
-A higher number means smaller rewards for each individual Validator, but set to low and the network grinds to a halt.
+A higher number means smaller rewards for each individual Validator, but set to low, and the network grinds to a halt.

 #### Set Content Curator Lead
 The Content Curator Lead is the first implementation of the concept of Group Leads on the platform.
 These will in general be responsible for hiring, firing, rewarding and training the group they are leading.
 They are hired by the council, and will be given a budget to perform their role satisfactory, without inflating the supply more than necessary.